vladutbutnaru/java-phonecom-sdk/docs/QueuesApi.md

 <a name="listAccountQueues"></a>
 # **listAccountQueues**
-> ListQueuesFull listAccountQueues(accountId, filtersId, filtersName, sortId, sortName, limit, offset, fields)
+> ListQueues listAccountQueues(accountId, filtersId, filtersName, sortId, sortName, limit, offset, fields)

 Get a list of queues for an account